UncleJunVIP/Mortar/README.md

         # Define more sections if desired

-    filters: # Filter out files that do not contain the filter string
+    filters:
+      exclusive_filters: # Exclusive filters are applied first. i.e. If ROM filename contains any of these it will be excluded
+        - "(Proto"
+        - "(Demo)"
+        - "(Beta)"
+        - "(Aftermarket"
+        - "4-in-1"
+        - "4 in 1"
+        - "(Europe)"
+        - "(Japan)"
+      inclusive_filters: # Inclusive filters are applied second.
+If ROM filename contains any of these it will be included
         - "USA"
         - "En,"

     table_columns: # Used by CUSTOM hosts.
 Match each value with the exact text used in the HTML Table
       filename_header: "File Name"